 Spring cleaning is ready to sneak its way into our lives.
 And I have to tell you: I am SO excited!
 There isn’t anything quite like having a clean, organized and decluttered house.
 Just the thought of it is calming to my soul.
 Haha.
 So, now that we’ve all decluttered our houses and thrown away or donated all our junk (thanks to Marie Kondo’s Netflix series), it is time to dive into some deep cleaning!
-And in this article we are going to show you just how to do that for every space of your house in six weeks or less.
+In this article we are going to show you just how to do that for every space of your house in six weeks or less.
+Yup!
+So buckle up and get your cleaning gear ready ’cause this is going to be a ride.
 Aren’t you excited?! 😉

 STARTING AT SQUARE ONE: